SmartThingsCommunity/st-device-sdk-c/README.md

 ## Announcements

 Good news!
 We have launched the new commercial program for MQTT devices.
 You will be able to submit for certification into the SmartThings mobile app later this month.
-To prepare for submission, please perform the neccessary steps with your current integrations:
+To prepare for submission, please perform the necessary steps with your current integrations:

  - Update to the latest SmartThings Device SDK
    - Please use SmartThings Device SDK v1.3.3 or later